 - objectives;

 - Confidence in reporting;

 - Confidence in non-retaliation:

-- Knowledge of policies and procedures;

 - Knowledge of Code of Ethics;

 - Valuation of trainings.

 The last survey was launched in 2023, and responses were obtained from the different regions, platforms and BEFs.
 Some of our main take-aways from the survey were: